 Explores economic and psychological models of human behavior.
 Topics include bounded rationality, intertemporal choice, decision making under uncertainty, inference, choice heuristics, and social preferences.
 Economic applications include asset pricing, corporate finance, macroeconomics, labor, development, and industrial organization.

 This class offers a chance for students to see how social science insights (economics, finance and psychology) can be used to design policies and products that solve important problems.
 This class offers a chance for students use insights from behavioral economics to design solutions to important and/or interesting problems.
 Each student will be asked to pick one concrete problem and craft a solution.
 Some students may focus on designing behaviorally informed policy solutions to problems such as unemployment insurance.
-Read more about Economics 980q: Economics Design Lab
+Others may focus on designing new products for everything from personal Read more about Economics 980q: Economics Design Lab